Girl time with my friend Rebecca

 When I arrived, Rebecca was there with Stephanie, and both girls held hands and went toward the play area.
 As we kept an eye on both girls and sipped on our coffee, Rebecca told me that she and Cesar were thinking of getting pregnant again.
 I thought that was wonderful news.
 Then she said, “Susan, it’s not the pregnant that you think.”
 My eyes opened wide and I continued to sip my coffee as we kept an eye on the girls.
 “I know this is going to sound weird, but Cesar, Stephanie and I are going to become Surrogates.”
 I continued to listen.
 I had heard about Surrogacy before, but I had never really thought about it.
 I immediately became engaged.

 She went on to tell me that she and her husband did not want any more children after Stephanie, but that she loved being pregnant.
 I remember how much she enjoyed that.
-They had been wanting to travel back to South America where Cesar was from, but they never seemed to have the money for it.
+They had been wanting to travel back to South America where Cesar was from, but they never seemed to have thee money for it.
 They had started researching Surrogacy agencies and found one called Omega Family Surrogates.
 It was close to where we lived and it seemed to have had excellent ratings.
-The also paid more than other Surrogacy Agencies.
+The pay was good as well, it served as a good side-income.

 As I kept an eye on the girls I realized that Beth needed to go to the bathroom.
 I was excited that she was already potty trained, but accidents still happened.
 I got up, and asked Rebecca if Stephanie needed to go as well.
 I took both girls, and when I got back to the table and the girls returned to the play area, I asked Rebecca about the requirements to become a Surrogate and asked her if she met them all.
 As she showed me their website (and kept an eye on the girls) I saw one requirement that caught me off guard.